rajeshvkothari/oom/Internal/NEW_GIN_README.md

 - **ORAN Servers**
     ------------
-  These servers need to be created only if oran model(s) are to be deployed.
+  These servers need to be created only if oran models are to be deployed.

   - Create three AWS VMs in the Ohio region with names as follows: